Thousands Expected to Attend Klyde Warren Park's Independence Celebration, Free Fireworks Show

 The Klyde Warren Park team says they are ready for not only this weekend’s show, but an exciting new chapter for the park that includes increasing the size of the children’s park, moving the dog park to a space with more shade, adding a fountain to the east lawn, and welcoming a new restaurant into the park.

-“There’s going to be a lot happening just by this time next year, and then immediately following that you will start seeing the expansion project happening on those two new decks that we plan to add to Klyde Warren Park.”MORE NEWS: 2 Dead After Small Plane Crash In Cleburne, Officials Say
+“There’s going to be a lot happening just by this time next year, and then immediately following that you will start seeing the expansion project happening on those two new decks that we plan to add to Klyde Warren Park.”MORE NEWS: Texas Man's Pickup Truck With 'Priceless' WWI Items Stolen During Trip To Minnesota

 The Independence Celebration at the park kicks off at 6 p.m.
 Saturday and continues until 10 p.m. with the fireworks show expected to start at 9:30.